ranemirusG/toolbox-notes/email.md

 Post Office Protocol is an older protocol that was originally designed to be used on only one computer - only supports one-way email synchronization

-To keep all mailboxes synchronized, we need to consider other protocols, such as IMAP
+To keep all mailboxes synchronized use IMAP.

 ### IMAP (Internet Messaging Access Protocol)
-Default Port 143
+Ports: 143, 993

 responsible for the transfer of email between a client and a mail server